radhian/Chip-Orchestra/README.md

 testbench dumps the RTL's computed result to `waves/chip_output.mem` (rendered to an image for the Simulation tab).
-The orchestrator enforces honesty gates: a SIM run with no printed verdict or no chip-output dump FAILS (and triggers a bounded auto-repair loop — deep agent debugs against the golden model, SIM re-runs, max 2 rounds per manual retry); PNR/DRC_LVS fail unless a real GDS exists (the PDK is auto-installed at LibreLane's pinned version on first boot).
+The orchestrator enforces honesty gates: a SIM run with no printed verdict or no chip-output dump FAILS (and triggers a bounded auto-repair loop — the deep agent debugs against the golden model and SIM re-runs, up to `SIM_AUTO_REPAIR_ROUNDS`, default 10, per manual retry);
+PNR/DRC_LVS fail unless a real GDS exists (the PDK is auto-installed at LibreLane's pinned version on first boot).

 Set `AGENT_DEEP_AGENTS=0` to fall back to one-shot templated generation.